 Loungewear.
 Loungewear came into its own in 1963.
 The trend in at-home fashions was toward the soft and easy, the long and luxurious, the colorful and romantic.
 Shifts retained their popularity, but the gentle fit with subtle bias cut and arched princess lines was often seen.
 Separates and layered separates also gained in popularity.
 Velvet was the most favored loungewear material, followed by crepe and chiffon, especially in floor-length empire gowns.
 Metallic brocades and beading were also seen quite often.

-Foundations and Lingerie.
-Lightweight spandex stretch fabric, which gave a better fit and more comfort, found increased use in foundations and lingerie.
+Foundation Garments.
+Lightweight spandex stretch fabric, which gave a better fit and more comfort, found increased use in foundations.
 Because this fabric could be dyed more easily than rubber elastic, color became more important.
 However, white remained the most popular color in foundations, followed by black, the beige-brown group, the pink-red family, and blue.
 A frosted look was achieved by using white stretch lace over colored fabric.

 Jewelry.
 All that glittered in 1963 was not gold, but most of it was bold.
 Fake jewelry in large chunks and vibrant hues incorporated jet, pearls, rhinestones, quartz, and roughhewn phony gold.
 Women wore dangling earring clusters, massive bibs, mammoth medallions, huge cufflinks, and large brooches and pendants.